 - Add dried cranberries - Fold ½ of dried cranberries into the batter with the diced apples.
 Continue baking as directed.

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
-I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Sourdough Discard Apple Muffins
+How to Make Sourdough Discard Apple Muffins

 These muffins come together in a few easy steps!
+The full recipe with detailed directions is at the bottom of this post.

 Expert Baking Tips